Landlord Tips & Tricks

 If both the landlord and tenant agree on a graduated rent, the rent increases automatically by a specified amount after specific periods.
 The landlord may only request this if he has already expressly consented to the graduated rent with the tenant in the rental agreement.

-Landlords can’t make rent increases monthly; they can only increase the rent once every 12 months.
-In addition, if a landlord increases their tenant’s rent, they must give proper notice first – the term is usually 30 days but can be longer.
+Landlords may not typically make rent increases monthly.
+If a landlord wishes to increase their tenant’s rent, they must give proper notice first – the term is usually 30 days but can be longer.

 The amount added to the rent must be clearly specified in the lease agreement for each planned increase.
 Because the lease is a legally binding contract, once signed, there are few circumstances in which the landlord can increase the rent without being agreed on the first time.
 These include: